 There was a downside to all this fame & fortune of course.
 The Sunbets deal, followed by Mr Shaw’s unfortunate ‘pie bantz’ meaning a little of the gloss was removed as we took a lot of shit from the great and good on social media.
 Still, that’s all yesterday’s news right?
 With the 4th Qual draw giving us an interesting trip to pastures new this season, surely we’d be all properly sniffly with Cup Fever once again!
 Right?
 RIGHT?

 Naturally, the jizznami of indignation from cunts who think having done Non-League Day the once and made several lame jokes about Shaw and the pie last season makes them bona fide experts on the day to day running of Sutton United FC, was not long in engulfing our official account.
-Spouting bollocks like we're arrogant and only interested in the money apparently (despite the fact that by saying no, we'd actually turned our noses up at a thousand quid).
+Spouting bollocks like we’re arrogant and ‘only interested in the money’ apparently (despite the fact that by saying no, we’d actually turned our noses up at a thousand quid).

 Bus.
 Replacement.
 Service.

-Pints sunk, we dart back and find another shitty 3 carriage rattler awaiting us and like the last one, it's packed.
-So we once more spend the next hour standing as we wind our way towards Bath Spa.
-To make matters worse, the heating is on full bore so we're all sweating like Harvey Weinstein in the company of a new intern as well.
+Pints sunk, we dart back and find another shitty 3 carriage rattler awaiting us for the next leg and like the last one, it’s packed.
+So we once more spend the next hour standing up as we wind our way towards Bath Spa.
+To make matters worse, the heating is on full bore so we’re all soon sweating like Harvey Weinstein in the company of a new intern as well.
 Lovely.
-Still, we get to see what must be one of the smallest stations we've ever seen in Dilton Marsh, which has platforms so small they make the Shoebox look like the bloody Kop.
-Eventually though, this painful journey ends and we spill out onto the platform at Bath Spa gasping for air.
+Still, we get to see what must be one of the smallest stations we’ve ever seen in Dilton Marsh, which has platforms so small they make the Shoebox look like the bloody Kop.
+Eventually though, this painful journey finally ends and we spill out onto the platform at Bath Spa gasping for air.
 Right, we need a pint!

 As we arrive in Paulton, the driver makes a small wrong turn just before the ground at a little green.
 Sitting on a bench on this patch of grass is someone who looks strangely familiar.
 No, surely that can’t be Dirty Barry??
 Luckily, our U-turn to correct the mistake gives us a second chance to confirm that this is indeed the Shoebox’s foremost adult leisure expert.
 We all wave and the driver seems somewhat amused and intrigued by the fact we know someone called ‘Dirty Barry’.
 A minute or two later, we’re at Paulton’s Winterfield Road and admiring their rather plush clubhouse whilst supping a pint.
 On the telly, SKY’s big over hyped Scouse\Mancs clash predictably finishes 0-0.
 Which makes the utterly overbearing OMGBESTGAMEINTHEWORLDEVER!! hype beforehand somewhat amusing and a little bit sad.